suleymankorkmaz/springmvcwithmysql/README.md

 # Description
-This sample  project makes insert,update and delete by using spring mvc and mysql database.
+This sample  project makes insert, update and delete by using spring mvc and mysql database.

 Technologies used:
 ```sh